Lychrell/keqingDocs/docs/Features/bits-calculator.md

 :::

 :::info
 Keqing supports multiple pages.
-Just go to the next page and it will add the bits automatically.
+Just change the page and it will add the bits automatically.
 :::